Africa Inland Church

 The Beginning

-Over 40 years ago, Machani was a very different place.
-There were no proper roads, no tapped water, and no local church.
-Residents walked long distances to Kijabe Mission to attend Sunday services.
+Machani Church began over 40 years ago in a community with no proper roads, tapped water, or local church.
+Residents traveled long distances to Kijabe Mission for worship.

 The Visionary Elders